juldann/Portfolio_Juldan/README.md

 - [Examples of my work](#examples-of-my-work)

 ## About me
-I am a graduate from Telkom University with Bachelor's Degree in Informatics and eager to pursuing a career of Quality Assurance.
+I recently graduated from Telkom University with a Bachelor's Degree in Informatics and am passionately seeking a career in Quality Assurance.
-I also possess strong communication skills, ability to analyze and solve problems and can work in a team environment.
-I have experience as a freelance Web Developer at GMP to develop a website for company profile using HTML, CSS, JavaScript and Bootstrap.
+With strong communication skills, adept problem-solving abilities, and a collaborative mindset, I am eager to contribute positively to your company.
-But because I have great interest in Quality Assurance, I join Bootcamp at Binar to enhance my skills regarding QA tools where I learn automated test using Katalon, Performance Test using Jmeter and documented a Test Case.
+To further hone my interest in Quality Assurance, I participated in a Bootcamp at Binar, enhancing my skills in automated testing using Katalon, conducting Performance Tests with JMeter, and proficiently documenting Test Cases.
 I believe my experience and my eagerness to learn and improve can positively improve your company.

 ## Skills